SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 The government needs to find or generate sellers of labour or goods willing to accept the government IOU.
 This is why the government imposes
-taxes: to create willing sellers of labour tie or goods now available to the public sector.
+taxes: to create willing sellers of labour time or goods now available to the public sector.
 If the government fails to hire all the resources it unemploys with this tax then they made a policy mistake and need to lower the tax or directly hire all those they unemployed.
 If they unemployed